A woman layering skincare for aging skin

 Treat AM

-After cleansing, apply an antioxidant treatment, like a serum containing vitamin C. Dr. Lee recommends choosing one that also contains ferulic acid, since the two have been shown to be more effective in combination.
+After cleansing, apply an antioxidant treatment, like a serum containing vitamin C. Dr. Lee recommends choosing one with a stable, gentle formulation that includes hydrating ingredients.

 Treat PM